 Total Return Quarter

-Highest 4.84% September 30, 2011
+Highest 4.60% December 31, 2023

-Lowest -7.34% June 30, 2013
+Lowest -6.01% June 30, 2022

-Average Annual Total Returns for Periods Ended December 31, 2020
+Average Annual Total Returns for Periods Ended December 31, 2024

-1 Year 5 Years 10 Years Vanguard Inflation-Protected Securities Fund Investor Shares Return Before Taxes 10.90% 4.87% 3.60% Return After Taxes on Distributions 10.32 3.93 2.66 Return After Taxes on Distributions and Sale of Fund Shares 6.45 3.33 2.40 Vanguard Inflation-Protected Securities Fund Admiral Shares Return Before Taxes 10.96% 4.96% 3.69% Comparative Indexes (reflect no deduction for fees, expenses, or taxes) Bloomberg Barclays U.S. Treasury Inflation Protected Securities Index 10.99% 5.08% 3.81% Bloomberg Barclays U.S. Aggregate Bond Index 7.51 4.44 3.84
+1 Year 5 Years 10 Years

+Vanguard Inflation-Protected Securities Fund

+Investor Shares

+Return Before Taxes 1.75% 1.69% 2.02%

+Return After Taxes on Distributions 0.12 -0.14 0.66

+Return After Taxes on Distributions and Sale of Fund Shares 1.04 0.54 0.97

+Vanguard Inflation-Protected Securities Fund

+Admiral Shares

+Return Before Taxes 1.86% 1.79% 2.12%

+Bloomberg U.S. Treasury Inflation Protected Securities

+Index

+(reflects no deduction for fees, expenses, or taxes) 1.84% 1.87% 2.24%

+Bloomberg U.S. Aggregate Bond Index

+(reflects no deduction for fees, expenses, or taxes) 1.25 -0.33 1.35

 Actual after-tax returns depend on your tax situation and may differ from those shown in the preceding table.
 When after-tax returns are calculated, it is assumed that the shareholder was in the highest individual federal marginal income tax bracket at the time of each distribution of income or capital gains or upon redemption.
 State and local income taxes are not reflected in the calculations.
 Please note that after-tax returns are shown only for the Investor Shares and may differ for each share class.
 After-tax returns are not relevant for a shareholder who holds fund shares in a tax-deferred account, such as an individual retirement account or a 401(k) plan.
-Also, figures captioned Return After Taxes on Distributions and Sale of Fund Shares may be higher than other figures for the same period if a capital loss occurs upon redemption and results in an assumed tax deduction for the shareholder.
+Also, figures captioned Return

+After Taxes on Distributions and Sale of Fund Shares may be higher than other figures for the same period if a capital loss occurs upon redemption and results in an assumed tax deduction for the shareholder.